ovh/terraform-ovh-commons/README.md

 We provide a step-by-step guide on how to use [Terraform](https://www.terraform.io/) with [OVH Public Cloud](https://www.ovh.com/world/public-cloud/instances/).

 This is mainly for learning purpose but the use case presented can be use to deploy real infrastructures.
-Here, we'll deploy a web application on multiple nodes and multiple regions to be able to address important loads and provide redondency on two separated datacenters.
-We'll use the well known Wordpress blog CMS to keep it simple.
+Here, we'll deploy a web application on multiple nodes in multiple regions to be able to address important loads and provide redondency on two separated datacenters.
+We'll use [hugo](https://gohugo.io/), a static blog generator, to keep it simple.

 # Journey